On Campus

 • Reading the Time

 The S.O.Q.
-(Special Online Quiz) consists of quizzes designed to test students’ understanding of recent modules in English, mathematics, and thinking skills.
+(Special Online Quiz) consists of quizzes designed to test students’ understanding of recent modules in English and mathematics.
 Engaging actively with these quizzes is vital, as it provides immediate feedback and highlights areas for improvement.
 This process helps reinforce learning, track progress, and keep students motivated by ensuring they effectively consolidate their knowledge and prepare for future challenges.

 Cyberschool offers a weekly vocabulary test throughout the term to help students strengthen their language skills.
 These tests assess and reinforce understanding of new vocabulary, allowing students to track progress, identify improvement areas, and expand their word knowledge effectively.
 Regular participation supports continuous vocabulary development and enhances overall communication skills.

-Scheduled for Week 8 of the term, the term test evaluates students’ grasp of the material covered over the preceding weeks.
+Scheduled for Week 7 of the term, the term progress test evaluates students’ grasp of the material covered over the preceding weeks.
 It assesses their knowledge, identifies strengths and weaknesses, and provides critical feedback.
 This feedback helps pinpoint areas for improvement and guides future instruction.

-Students can revise the maths & thinking skills term test questions they answered incorrectly during the first week of the next school holiday period.
+Students can revise the maths term progress test questions they answered incorrectly during the first week of the next school holiday period.
 Students are encouraged to revise all questions it provides and build up a solid foundation before their next term’s studies.
 The menu will appear under ‘Test Review’ menu of the navigation bar.

 Stay updated on your child’s progress by visiting the My Results page throughout the course.
 Our dynamic reporting structure provides a clear view of your child’s performance on weekly and term tests.
 This feature allows you to monitor their academic development and identify areas where they may need additional support or practice.